 In 2019, Rich purchased the the DC Divas Women's Tackle Football team after serving as their General Manager for many years.

-Founder, Fins Up!
+Author, Founder, Fins Up!
 Foundation

 Andra Douglas graduated with honors from Florida State University where she was a member of the two-time National Champion Women’s Rugby Team, she began playing semi-pro golf.
 Later, she moved to New York City where she received her Masters degree in Communications Design from Pratt Institute and went on to become a Vice President/Creative Director in the entertainment business at Time Warner.

 In August of 2000, Andra purchased the New York Sharks Women's Professional Football Team.
 After sixteen seasons, the Sharks has established itself as a New York City staple and remain the ‘longest operating women’s professional football team in America!
 Known as a perennial powerhouse, the Sharks were chosen by USA Football to represent the United States in the 2008 5 on 5 Flag Football World Cup in Canada.
 Because of the Sharks success, Andra was featured in the Women’s Sports Foundations’ Super Women and the Smithsonian’s acclaimed book and exhibit entitled ‘Game Face: What does a Female Athlete Look Like.’